Ericsson/dataplanebook/_sources/glossary.rst.txt

       A synonym to :term:`data plane`, commonly used in the context of telecommunications networks.

+   Vector packet processing

+      Vector packet processing is a network stack design pattern, where the packets traverse the different layers in network stack in batches ("vectors"), rather than as individual packets.
+The implementation-level layers may coorelate with the layers of the :term:`network protocol suite` being implemented, but may also be more fine-grained (e.g., IP processing may be split into two or three such "sub layers"), or just different altogheter.
+In a traditional network stack, a packet traverse the whole stack up until completion (e.g., the packet is dropped, forwarded, or handed off to a local application).

+      The benefit of vector packet processing is reduced instruction cache pressure, and improve temporal locality for data related to a particular layer.
+It also reduces the number of required function calls.
+A drawback is that the reduced readability and an increase in code complexity, especially if manual loop unrolling is used.

+      Besides vector packet processing is passing vectors of packets between layers, the sub layer processing code allows the compiler to use SIMD instructions to a much higher degree that would be possible in a single-packet-per-layer design.

+      One prominent use of the Vector packet processing pattern is the Open Source network router and switch platform with the same name - `Vector Packet Processing <http://fd.io/>`_

    Wall-clock Latency
       Wall-clock latency, or wall-time latency, is the latency in terms of the passage of physical time (i.e., what a wall clock